mainmatter/ember-simple-auth/README.md

 happen automatically for all requests the application issues anymore__ but has to be initiated explicitly via the service.

-When using Ember Data you can mixin the `DataAdapterMixin` in the application adapter to automatically authorize all API requests:
+When using Ember Data you can mix the `DataAdapterMixin` in the application adapter to automatically authorize all API requests:

 ```js